farhangnaderi/dvl1000/README.md

     python setup.py install

-Download the master.py script
+Once the library is ready, download the master.py script

 ## Usage
-Make sure you remebered to update the IP adress in the script, so that it points to the DVL Run the script using:
+Make sure you remebered to update the IP adress in the script, so that it points to the DVL.
+Run the script using:

     python master.py